B1naryDrag0n/CosmicPixels/Gallery/Astrogallery.md

 # The Astro Gallery

 I got my first DSLR camera in early 2020, a Canon EOS Rebel T7, but I did my very first attempts at capturing the night sky in the beginning of October 2023.
-Below here are the results of my nights spent with the stars.
-Rawr~
+Below here are the results of my nights spent with the stars. rawr~

 ## 2023